Meadville Family YMCA Diabetes Prevention Program

 The Good News

 If you believe you are at risk for developing diabetes, there is something you can do about it.
 People with prediabetes who make the kinds of basic lifestyle changes the YMCA’s Diabetes Prevention Program suggests—modest weight loss, eating healthy and regular physical activity—have been shown to reduce their risk of developing type 2 diabetes.
-The Meadville Family YMCA has ran CDC accredited programs in the past with many community members successfully participating in our local Y program.
+The Meadville Family YMCA has run and is running CDC accredited programs with many community members successfully participating in our local Y program.
 We are excited to bring the program back to our community.

 The Y Can Help